grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Sir Trelew did not reply.
 He resumed shouting directions down to the control room.

-[//]: # (--- EDITED TO HERE ---)

-[//]: # (2k words from last EDIT point)

 [//]: # (### The pursuing sub gets stuck)

 Captain Percy did not have nearly as much faith as Sir Trelew that the _Prospect_ would clear the bars of shallow muck so easily, even with her boat unloaded.
-She asked Hemi to keep a close eye on the depth-under-keel gauge and let her know immediately if a warning light came on.
+She asked Hemi to keep a close eye on the depth-under-keel gauge and let her know immediately if the warning light came on.

 It was only moments later that she could see ahead the shade of water with a distinctively different ripple pattern on the surface that indicated a shallow spot running across the lane.
 Sir Trelew pointed it out to her, but did not order the _Prospect_ to slow down at all.
 Percy sunk down the ladder to the control room and watched the depth-under-keel gauge intently.
 The needle lowered itself down till it triggered the warning light, and sunk to under a meter of water, but they cruised over the shallow spot without even touching the muck this time.

 She climbed back up to the bridge with a smile on her face and patted Sir Trelew on the back.
 She was feeling a sense of relief not just from clearing the bar so easily, but also because her intuition about the size and displacement of the sub pursuing them suggested to her that the _Prospect_ might have an opportunity coming.

+[//]: # (--- EDITED TO HERE ---)

+[//]: # (2k words from last EDIT point)

 She lifted her binoculars and leaned out from the sail to get a clear view around the _Prospect's_ exhaust stream.
-The sub with the ram was still charging recklessly up the narrow passage, plowing through and splintering the little huts on both sides of the waterway.
+The _Grackle_ was still charging recklessly up the narrow passage, splintering the little huts on both sides of the waterway.
 And it drove into the shallow bar with no reduction in its speed at all.
 The sharp front edge of the ram plowed deep enough into the sludgy ground that the muck erupted up from the bottom in a black moraine that rose until it cleared the surface.
 A small tsunami of brown water, turbid with black muck, rose and traveled up the small channel in front of it.

 Their pursuers were stopped dead in the passage.
 Through her binoculars Percy imagined she could almost see the shadows of the men directing the boat from the top of the sail thrust forward against the forward edge of the fairing as the momentum suddenly came off the boat.
 She could see an arm raised in anger and hear the vitriol spilling off the sub's sail.